 BANKING FOR ALL

-Ricky believes in an America where we, the people, decide to take control of our government—and by extension, our economy—in a way where prosperity flows upward, rejecting the notion where power flows down to us citizens from City Hall at the behest of an outdated oligarchic system.
-America needs to become a place where consumer rights are prioritized over the ambitions of major corporations and financial institutions.
+Ricky believes in an America where we, the people, take control of our government—and by extension, our economy—to create a system where prosperity flows from the ground up.
+America must prioritize consumer rights over the ambitions of major corporations and financial institutions.

-Ricky believes that no bank is too big to fail, and Ricky supports a modernized version of the Glass-Steagall Act that will prevent financial institutions from gambling with working class money.
-He believes that we must establish a National Postal Banking Service, providing low-income communities with valuable banking services, as well as a more streamlined National Credit Union Network, where credit union customers can access their accounts at any credit union in the country.
+Ricky stands firmly against the notion that any bank is too big to fail and supports a modernized version of the Glass-Steagall Act to prevent financial institutions from gambling with working-class funds.
+He believes we should establish a National Postal Banking Service to offer valuable banking services in low-income communities and create a streamlined National Credit Union Network, allowing credit union customers nationwide access to their accounts.

 A LIVING WAGE